-Our music is based on studies by leading neuroscientists and doctors in sound therapy, brainwave stimulation, and mood-based binaural music.
+Our music is based on studies by leading neuroscientists and doctors in sound therapy, brainwave synchronization, and mood-based binaural music.

 After listening to music designed to induce theta wave production 78% of subjects were able to enter a meditative state within 5 minutes.